porchlogic/porchLogic/README.md

 ## about
 porchLogic will launch as an MIT-licensed repo, so that it can grow as a visual language and interface.
-Once it becomes a useable public beta, the public repos will be updated and installers updated on porchlogic.com, as well as a limited interactive terminal to the network on porchlogic.com.
+These will be the repos:

+### porchlogic.com
+interactive public terminal (limited features)

+### porchLogic Chrome extension
+enhanced in-browser navigator for the network

+### Win + Mac + Linux desktop app
+full-featured personal web navigator

 porchLogic is using SourceCred to analyze the graph of contributions to this project: